-A wide-area application may be deployed worldwide, but may need to operate as a single suite of programs.
+The Problem: A wide-area application may be deployed worldwide, but may need to operate as a single suite of programs.
 Since processing may be widely distributed, it also makes sense to distribute the data.
 How do you do this without incurring performance problems?
-The Solution: The key is to minimize network communications and the latency that grows we distance.
-He had been presented as a second report of the presented as a second rep distance.
+The Solution: The key is to minimize network communications and the latency that grows worse with distance.
 Use both mirroring and remote logins, depending on the particular interaction.
 Package: RDM Plus